 WOFF and EOT fonts

-WOFF, or Web Open Font Format, is a web-only font compatible with Firefox 3.6+, Internet Explorer 9+, Opera 11.10+, Chrome 6+ and Safari 5.1+.
+WOFF (and WOFF2), or Web Open Font Format, is a web-only font compatible with Chrome 6+, Firefox 3.6+, Internet Explorer 9+, Opera 11.10+, and Safari 5.1+.
 EOT, or Embedded OpenType, is another web-only font compatible with Internet Explorer 5+.
 WOFFs and EOTs are for use exclusively on websites through the CSS rule @font-face.
-These fonts cannot be installed on desktop computers and used in programs like InDesign, Quark, Photoshop or Word.
+These fonts cannot be installed on desktop computers, nor used in programs like InDesign, Quark, Photoshop or Word.

 Customers who licensed from us previous to 2008 will likely have received PostScript Type 1 fonts exclusively or in combination with OpenType fonts.
 Since 2008 we have shipped only OpenType fonts in our downloads.
 Amongst other reasons, PostScript Type 1 was phased out of our workflow primarily for language support.
 All of our fonts (with the exception of Locator) feature support for Extended Latin, so the PostScript Type 1 set of 256 glyphs was no longer viable.
 Any users holding a license for our fonts in PostScript Type 1 can upgrade to the OpenType equivalent free of charge — just drop us an email.